hadao169/Blog_project/README.md

 - If a user is not logged in, only the login form is visible.
   ![alt text](image.png)

-- If the user is logged-in, the name of the user and a list of blogs is shown.
+- If the user is logged-in, the name of the user and a list of blogs is shown and the token which is created will be save to browser local storage
   ![alt text](image-1.png)

   - Note: Because I'm using jwt authentication, so please use this account to sign in (username: hadao4, password:3432).
 I'm trying to implement user registration